fread-ink/epub-cfi-resolver/README.md

 A simple parser and resolver for the [EPUB-CFI](http://idpf.org/epub/linking/cfi/epub-cfi.html) format.

-This is a work in progress.
-Not quite usable yet.

 This is meant to run in the browser but should work anywhere `DOMParser` is present.

 # Usage